ashes999/game-development-course/README.md

 # Early Development / Prototyping

-Your idea is ready; you have major points of the main gameplay fleshed out in your head, or on paper.
+Your idea is ready; you have major points of the main gameplay fleshed out, complete with some inspirational art.
 Create the smallest possible prototype version of your code that you can imagine.

 Is your core mechanic great?
 Chances are it needs work.
 This is the time to tweak it and change it.
 If it's fun with placeholder graphics and no sound, it'll be amazing with the full, final production.